ANCPLabOldenburg/megqc_documentation/book/gqi.md

 # Global Quality Index (GQI)

 MEGqc can compute a `Global Quality Index (GQI)` to provide a single overall estimate of data quality for each subject.
-The GQI works as a **penalization system:** when one or more metrics detect quality issues, they reduce the subjet'S GQI score accordingly.
+The GQI works as a **penalization system:** when one or more metrics detect quality issues, they reduce the subject's GQI score accordingly.

 <img src="../static/gqi/gqi_1.png" alt="gqi" width="450px" align="center">

 The plot above illustrates how the GQI of a whole dataset is computed:

 1. **GQI:** Each dot represents a subject's GQI, and the violin plot summarizes the distribution of GQI scores across the dataset.
-The overall GQI for the dataset is the average of all subjects' scores.
 <img src="../static/gqi/01.png" alt="gqi-1" width="250px" align="center">

-2. **Penalties:** The GQI is reduced based on four sources of noise (channel quality, physiological correlation, muslce artifacts and power spectral density).
-Each plot represents a potential penalty, substracted from the GQI (starts at 100%).
+2. **Penalties:** The GQI is reduced based on four sources of noise (channel variability, correlational noise from cardiac rythm and eye-blinks, muscle artifacts and power spectral density).
+Each x-axis item in the following plot represents the computed penalty from the different noise sources, substracted from the GQI (starts at 100%).
 <img src="../static/gqi/02.png" alt="gqi-2" width="400px" align="center">

-3. **Percentage variables:** The last 5 plots shows specific metrics outcomes and they determine the amount of the penalty.
-The more severe the noise, the larger the penalty.
-<img src="../static/gqi/03.png" alt="gqi-3" width="400px" align="center">

 The penalty system is defined by a system of `weights` and `thresholds`.
 The weight is the maximun possible penalty, and represents its relative importance for the GQI.
 There are two thresholds, the `start` and the `end`.
 If a metric exceeds the predefined **minimun** threshold (the start threshold) , a _portion_ of its weight is substracted from the GQI.
-If the metric exceeds a predefined **maximun** threshold (the end threshold), the total weight will be penalized.
+If the metric exceeds a predefined **maximun** threshold (the end threshold), the _total_ weight will be penalized.
 The weight and the thresholds are customizable, but there are defaults values calculated from datasets.

+3. **Percentage variables:** The last 6 x-axis items show the raw percentage of channels affected by the different sources of noise.
+<img src="../static/gqi/03.png" alt="gqi-3" width="400px" align="center">

 ## Penalty categories